Hillsborough County Public School Athletic Protection

 Administered by: School Insurance of Florida

-1. A completed School Insurance of Florida claim form.
+1. A completed School Insurance claim form.

 Parents should submit the completed claim form and copy of the accident report to the School Insurance of Florida claim office no later than 90 days after the date of the student’s accident.
 The school insurance policy will not pay for 100% of all medical expenses due to the limits of the school sports policy as described in the student enrollment application and in this website.
 Parents must file with their primary insurance first and then School Insurance of Florida.
 The parent must mail the claim form, copy of the student accident report from the school, copies of medical bills and information from your primary insurance to School Insurance of Florida.
 If you have primary insurance and pay for any out-of-pocket copays or deductibles you must ask for an itemized bill in order to be reimbursed by this policy.
 Valid claims are paid within 7 business days after receipt of completed claim information and records.

 You can download a claim form from this website.
 However, the school will have to provide you with the student accident report copy.
 WE CANNOT ACCEPT CLAIMS SUBMITTED ON-LINE because a student accident report is needed and we need copies of original medical bills.
 You only need to submit ONE completed claim form for each accident.
 You do not have to send another claim form if you are submitting additional bills that come in later.
 PLEASE DO NOT CALL THE SCHOOL ABOUT THE STATUS OF A CLAIM PAYMENT OR TO ASK QUESTIONS ABOUT COVERAGE.
 The schools do not keep records or have information regarding claims.
 Contact: School Insurance of Florida if you need answers to claim or coverage issues.
+The school does not keep records regarding claims.
 All claims are processed by School Insurance of Florida's claim office.

-IMPORTANT: When contacting School Insurance of Florida's office about a claim, please state the full name of your injured son or daughter and the COUNTY/SCHOOL DISTRICT where he or she attends school.
+IMPORTANT: When contacting School Insurance of Florida's office about a claim, please state the full name of your injured son or daughter and the COUNTY SCHOOL DISTRICT where he or she attends school.
 We need the school name to reference the claim information for you.
 Generally, valid claims are processed within 7-10 business days after receipt of completed claim information.
 Completed Claim Information means a complete claim form, accident report, itemized bills, explanation of primary insurance benefits, medical records and any other information requested by the insurance company.

 FLORIDA LAW requires us to inform you that: "Any person who knowingly and with intent to injure, defraud or deceive any insurance company, files a statement of claim containing any false, incomplete or misleading information is guilty of a felony of the third degree."